 Cut Me Loose

-Dive into the world of Cut Me Loose, the "compulsively readable memoir” (Bookpage) "about conquering the unique injustices forced on women in not one, but two, different worlds” (The Daily Beast) that "should be read, not just as a warning of the very real dangers of the world, but also of the price to be paid when, in the name of religion, people forget humanity” (The Wall Street Journal).
+Book Jericho for a book talk that dives into the world of Cut Me Loose, the "compulsively readable memoir” (Bookpage) "about conquering the unique injustices forced on women in not one, but two, different worlds” (The Daily Beast) that "should be read, not just as a warning of the very real dangers of the world, but also of the price to be paid when, in the name of religion, people forget humanity” (The Wall Street Journal).

 “To know Vincent is to love her, to ache with her, to kick up your feet and let down your hair with her.”—Koren Zailckas, bestselling author of Smashed and Mother, Mother

 “Vincent’s voice is as lyrical as it brave, as hopeful as it is honest.”—Christa Parravani, author of Her